This blog may contain affiliate links. Read our disclosure policy for more info.

 These farms are located about a 20-minute drive from town on the way to Horton Plains National Park.
 You can drive there yourself (rent a scooter or tuk-tuk), hire a driver, or go on an organized tour!
 Otherwise, there are a couple of strawberry shops in town that will make you drinks or desserts with fresh strawberries too.

-As the second-largest of only 5 botanic gardens in Sri Lanka, Hakgala Botanical Gardens are a very popular place to visit in Nuwara Eliya.
+As the second-largest of only 5 botanic gardens in Sri Lanka, Hakgala Botanical Gardens are a very popular thing to do in Nuwara Eliya.
 The gardens feature over 10,000 different species of flora all displayed in a variety of manicured gardens and forests to walk through.

-Hakgala Bontanic Gardens are located about a 10-minute drive outside of Nuwara Eliya.
+The Hakgala Botanic Garden is located about 10-minutes outside of Nuwara Eliya.
 You can find the location on Google Maps.

 Also, there were a ton of monkeys hanging around the temple when we were there.
-I just love monkeys so I enjoyed watching them for a little bit too.
+I just love monkeys so I enjoyed watching them for a little bit.

 Victoria Park is a park in the middle of Nuwara Eliya and reminded me of a miniature botanical garden.
 The entire area is fenced off so you must enter at one of the entrance gates and pay the 300 LKR entrance fee.